 The charity for 2013 - 2014, which has been selected by a democratic vote within the student body, is Street Child, whose main aim is to act to reduce the number of children living on the streets of Sierra Leone, one of the poorest countries in the world.
 Mission has been full of activities during the last school year, with a number of bake sales, milkshake sales, our annual sponsored walk and street fair and an animal costume day.
 Money

 has also been raised through the re-sale of lost property items and the staff and students are constantly coming up with new ideas and activities.

 The major event of the Spring Term was our Charity Quiz and Auction Night, with the support of CLSG Friends, which was a fantastic event that raised money for Street Child and the Brookwood Partnership charities which include Build Africa, Springboard and Magic Breakfast.
-The annual Sponsored Walk to place on the 27th June, where students from Year 7 - 13 and many staff members enjoyed this major fund raising event.
+The annual Sponsored Walk took place on the 27th June, where students from Year 7 - 13 and many staff members enjoyed this major fund raising event.
 Heads of Mission, Charlotte and Carolyn have been great leaders and we look forward to seeing what 2014-2015 will bring!

 Last year City girls selected the Mercy Ships charity.
 This is an international charity and the world's largest hospital ship which provides free medical care and humanitarian aid to some of the poorest people in Africa.
 Our target for the year was to raise over £10,000 for this deserving cause, in total we succeeded our target and raised £15,000.
 The money was raised through a variety of fundraising activites, including a 11 mile sponsored walk from Hampton Court to Kew Bridge and a quiz night hosted by the Senior school.
 The girls also supported other causes, such as Jeans for Genes Day, Pink Day, Good Gifts, and organised donations for an annual harvest festival, which benefits the homeless.